The relativistic restricted three-body problem: geometry and motion around tidally perturbed black holes: Abstract

 \section{Abstract}

 We investigate the geometry of a tidally deformed, rotating black hole and timelike geodesics in its vicinity.
 Our framework provides a local picture of the structural evolution of a relativistic restricted three-body problem around a deformed black hole in an adiabatically evolving binary, motivated by various astrophysical settings including disk dynamics and extreme mass-ratio inspirals.
 As the tidal-field strength is increased, initially regular, bound geodesics undergo four stages:~(i)~weak chaos emerges within the bound motion; (ii)~a subset of trajectories plunges into the black hole;~(iii)~a fraction of the remaining trajectories becomes unbound; and (iv)~no bound trajectories persist.
 We provide semi-analytic estimates for the critical tidal amplitudes associated with each transition.
-Our estimates indicate that, within the frequency band of ground-based gravitational-wave detectors, the matter flow around black holes may already be depleted, whereas LISA and (B-)DECIGO could probe the earlier stages.
-Our results suggest that an object orbiting a tidally deformed massive BH may remain near resonances over a wide range of separations, indicating an accumulated, non-negligible impact on the gravitational-wave phase.
-Tidal perturbations can also introduce nonlinear couplings among epicyclic oscillations of geodesics, offering a potential avenue to resonant excitation of quasi-periodic oscillations in X-ray light curves from accreting black holes.
+Our estimates, within the idealized test-particle description, indicate that, within the frequency band of ground-based gravitational-wave detectors, the matter flow around black holes may already be depleted, whereas LISA and (B-)DECIGO could probe the earlier stages.
+Our results suggest that an object orbiting a tidally deformed massive black hole may remain near resonances in a long term, indicating an accumulated, non-negligible impact on the gravitational-wave phase.
+Another finding is that tidal perturbations can modulate nonlinear couplings among epicyclic oscillations of geodesics, and could therefore, in principle, affect resonant excitation mechanism potentially relevant to quasi-periodic oscillations in X-ray light curves from accreting black holes.